 The modern consumer demand for personalized and relevant marketing provides a unique opportunity to deliver more targeted ads and creative messaging to consumers.
 Given that consumers engage with media across online and offline channels, marketers have subsequently adopted an omnichannel strategy to better meet their demands and engage them across media.

 To effectively optimize marketing efforts with an omnichannel strategy in mind, marketers need to collect consumer data from across the marketing mix—online and offline.
-From there, they can use that data to generate insights into where, when, and how consumers are engaging with campaigns.
+From there, they can generate data-driven insights into where, when, and how consumers are engaging with campaigns.
 Additionally, marketers need the ability to measure the impact of various channels across the entire marketing mix.

 Put another way, omnichannel marketing requires attribution strategies that have the capability to measure and score cross-channel efforts.
 This omnichannel attribution strategy helps marketers understand each complex relationship between channels, touchpoints, messaging, and external factors—across traditional and digital mixes.
 This allows marketers to recognize the significant opportunities to optimize each element of their campaign, while remaining aligned with their omnichannel marketing strategy.

-In order to accurately measure the success of their omnichannel strategies, it’s crucial that marketers have access to the right data to feed their attribution models.
+In order to accurately measure the success of their omnichannel strategies, it’s crucial that marketers choose an attribution model that provides them with access to the right data.
 Specifically, marketers need:

 Marketers need to understand their holistic marketing spend while having the ability to tie individual sales to specific consumers.
 To do this, marketers can leverage the sales data from company CRM platforms, third-parties like internet service providers (ISPs) and digital service providers (DSPs), or substitutes like in-store visits.
 This information gives marketers an accurate baseline of total marketing spend that can be narrowed down to the person level when attributing specific consumer engagements down the sales funnel.